Top Entrepreneur Friendly Places To Live

 I live in the UK and while it is far from perfect it is a good place to start a business – registering a new business is pretty straight forward and easy.

-Let me have you thoughts on the views and suggestions, in particular:
+Let me have you thoughts on the views and suggestions for your entrepreneur friendly country, in particular:

 1) Is there a particular country you would like to move to? (if it is not listed, please suggest it)